 Taiwan’s Beijing-friendly Kuomintang party has decided to field Kaohsiung major Han Kuo-yu to run in the island’s upcoming presidential election against incumbent leader Tsai Ing-wen, who is with the independence-leaning Democratic Progressive Party.

-Han is less than a year into his tenure leading Taiwan’s second largest city, having won last year’s mayoral election and smashed the DPP’s decades-long rule in this bastion in southern Taiwan known for its anti-reunification electorate.
-He had dropped hits since then that he was considering a tilt at the presidency, and the result of the KMT’s primary based on approval ratings suggests the charismatic nationalist who backs the “one China” principle is still riding a wave of popularity.
+Han is less than a year into his tenure leading Taiwan’s second-largest city, having won last year’s mayoral election and smashed the DPP’s decades-long rule in this bastion in southern Taiwan known for its anti-reunification electorate.
+He had dropped hints since then that he was considering a tilt at the presidency, and the result of the KMT’s primary based on approval ratings suggests the charismatic nationalist who backs the “one China” principle is still riding a wave of popularity.

 But Han’s contacts with Beijing are again under the glare of the media, who met senior cadres from Beijing behind closed doors during his much-hyped and disputed tour to Hong Kong, Macau and several mainland cities in March, in the name of promoting Kaohsiung’s specialties.

 If Han’s core base holds strong it could mean a strenuous fight for Tsai to defend her presidency.
 But the KMT candidate appears to vacillate between different approaches, fanning doubts about his resolve to defend Taiwan, even after he said at a recent stumping campaign that Beijing could only replicate Hong Kong’s “one country, two systems” arrangement in Taiwan “over his dead body”.